deverzs/QueueRecursion_cs113_nery/README.md

 ```

-_The two methods will be tested using 5 cent increments between 5 cents and 30 cents, larger tests for 75 cents through 100, and values that are not multiples of 5 (3 through 101 cents). hint: 75 cents has 121 unique number of combinations._
+_The two methods will be tested using 5 cent increments between 5 cents and 30 cents, larger tests for 75 cents through 100, and values that are not multiples of 5 (3 through 101 cents).
+For example, 75 cents equates to 121 unique combinations._

 ----------